The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Proofs

 \subsubsection{Proof of Converse}

-We will prove that an achievable rate $R$ must satisfy $R \le \max_{P(u|y')} I(U;Y|Y')$, where $\cU$ is the set of all strategies.
+Here, we prove that an achievable rate $R$ must satisfy $R \le \max_{P(u|y')} I(U;Y|Y')$, where, without loss of generality, $\cU$ is the set of all strategies.
 In this proof, the initial output, $y_0$, is assumed to be available at both the encoder and the decoder, and the proof consists of two parts.
 In the first part, we show that for achievable rates

 where $U_i\in \cU$ enumerates all possible strategies and maps $S_{i-1}$ to $X_i$, and $\epsilon_n\to 0$ as $n \to \infty$.
-The second part of the proof, stated by Lemma \ref{lemma:ORON}, is to show that maximizing over stationary distributions, i.e., $\{P_{U_i|Y_{i-1}}(u|y')\}_{i=1}^n= P_{U|Y'}(u|y')$, that induce a unique stationary distribution on the outputs, $\pi(y')$, does not decrease the objective. \begin{lemma} For a connected NOST channel with CSI available at the encoder, where $U_i\in \cU$ enumerates all possible mappings from $\cS$ to $\cX$, and $P(y',u,y)$ is given by \eqref{eq:joint2}. \end{lemma} The proof of Lemma \ref{lemma:ORON} is based on a method developed in \cite{OronStationaryConverse}, and it is given in the second part of this subsection.
+The second part of the proof, stated by the following Lemma \ref{lemma:ORON}, is to show that it is sufficient to maximize over time-invariant conditional distributions, $P(u|y')$. \begin{lemma} For a connected NOST channel with CSI available at the encoder, where $U_i\in \cU$ enumerates all possible mappings from $\cS$ to $\cX$, the joint distribution on the RHS is $P(y',u,y)=\pi(y')P(u|y') P_f(y|u,y')$, and $P_f(y|u,y')$ is given in \eqref{eq:y-uy}. \end{lemma} The proof of Lemma \ref{lemma:ORON} is based on a method developed in \cite{OronStationaryConverse}, and it is given next in the second part of Section \ref{subsec:capCSI}.
 The first part of the converse, i.e., Inequality \eqref{eq:UBregular}, is now shown.

 For a fixed sequence of $(2^{nR},n)$ codes such that the probability of error $P_e^{(n)}\to 0$ as $n \to \infty$, we bound